 The Windows operating system enforces memory limitations on the amount of memory available to a process running on the system.
 These limitations are affected by the bitness of the operating system and the bitness of the process.
 The table below lists the amount of memory available to a process based on these factors.

 |Process Type||32-bit Windows Operating System||64-bit Windows Operating System|

 |64-bit Process||N/A||8 TB|

 *This limit can be increased by setting the Large Address Aware flag for the process.
 See the section below for more information.

 If you are running a 32-bit process, you can increase the amount of memory available by configuring TestStand to be large address aware.
 Enabling the Large Address Aware flag will increase the maximum available memory to 3 GB for a 32-bit Windows OS, and 4 GB for a 64-bit Windows OS.
 For more information, refer to Use Large Address Aware Flag for 32-Bit TestStand Processes.

-If your test system requires the use of more memory than the Windows operating system is able to provide to a single process, you may be able to use out-of-process execution to increase the amount of memory available to the test system as a whole.
-Because memory limitations are imposed on each process individually, executing a portion of test code in a separate process will allow that code to access a separate memory space from the memory being used by the rest of the test system.
-There are several ways in which you may be able to implement out-of-process execution in your test system architecture.
+Because memory limitations are imposed on each process individually, you can use out-of-process execution to increase the amount of memory available to the test system.
+Executing a portion of test code in a separate process will allow that code to access a separate memory space from the memory being used by the rest of the test system.
+There are several ways in which you can implement out-of-process execution in your test system architecture.

 Note: Using remote sequence calls to execute test sequences out-of-process has a performance penalty compared with in-process execution.
 It is also more difficult to debug a sequence executing out-of-process.